Meet Jazzy, HR Perspectives

-During my first assignment I learnt about:
+During my assignments I learnt about:

 From a personal perspective my biggest learnings so far: